 What kind of residential program is Windhorse?

 Windhorse is considered a semi-residential program.
 Our clients do not live together in group homes or apartment complexes.
-Each of our clients lives in an apartment in Northampton and most live with a therapeutic housemate.
+Each of our clients lives in an apartment and most live with a therapeutic housemate.

 How can you insure client safety?

 It is important to note that we are not a 24/7 lock up.
 Our client safety in the program is held through incredible communication and a team that stay present in any situation.
 Our communication between team members, family, and the wider community is unparalleled and Team Leaders are available for any crisis.

 What constitutes a good fit for the Windhorse program?

 Our program does not relay on interventions, micromanaging medications, or group scheduling.
 Our program is designed for people who desire increased independence and a return to a normalized life in their own community.